Atlantis-Software/offshore-docs/introduction/getting-started.md

 First, we use the `create` method to create a new user.
 We just need to supply the attibutes for our user, and we'll get back a copy of the record that was created.

-> Note that by default, Waterline adds an `id` primary key for you, unless you specifically tell it not to.
+> Note that by default, Offshore adds an `id` primary key for you, unless you specifically tell it not to.

 Next we create a new pet, but we can use the `id` of the user that was created in the previous step to associate with the pet.
 We do this by setting the `owner` field directly.